cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 The report is currently updated daily, excluding weekends.
 However, this is subject to change; DSEW previously issued updates on a twice-weekly schedule.
 We check for updates daily.

-Hospital admissions is reported with a lag of 2 days, but since CPR is not updated on weekends, lag effectively varies from 2-4 days.
+Hospital admissions are reported with a lag of 2 days, but since the CPR is not updated on weekends, lag effectively varies from 2-4 days.

 ## Source and Licensing